solsarratea/portfolio/_posts/2020-05-15-the_dawn_of_the_soul.md

 ---
 layout: post
-title: the dawn of the soul
+title: The Dawn of the Soul
 detail: hydra
 description: Collaborative exploration with Dan Gorelick.
 Exploring Eric Satie,and reinaissance art in the world of code.
 Collision of dual worlds.
 videos: